 For nowcasting, one would like to assimilate the latest observations fast and frequently.
 However, limits are put on this by model spin-up in the first hour or two of the forecast.
-In 2019 and 2020 several avenues have been explored to achieve this.
 Above, the experiments to test whether 4D-Var configurations may be better able to handle spin-up have already been mentioned.
-The continuous or overlapping window cycling strategy used in COMEPS (Yang, 2018) has permitted efficient use of the most recent observations in an ensemble in combination with relatively long assimilation windows.
+The continuous or overlapping window cycling strategy used in COMEPS (Yang, 2018) permits efficient use of the most recent observations in an ensemble in combination with relatively long assimilation windows.
 For 3D-Var, DMI has set up and begun testing a nowcasting version of its COMEPS Harmonie ensemble system with six parallel suites with base times consecutively shifted by 10 minutes, short cut-off times and with hourly or two-hourly assimilation cycling of frequently available observations.
-A start has been made with creating a setup for sub-hourly cycling.
-In 2021 and onwards, this setup will be applied to 3D-Var, but also in a 4D(En)Var framework.
+A start has been made with creating a setup for sub-hourly cycling also in a 4D(En)Var framework.

 At high spatial and temporal resolutions, it becomes increasingly important for the analysis system to be able to correct for position and phase errors of fine-scale atmospheric features.
 Present variational methods are not well versed in handling such non-additive errors.
 In earlier years, the field alignment (FA) method has been developed, by which displacement errors of e.g. the modelled precipitation or wind field with respect to radar 3D data can be identified and corrected before 3D-Var takes place.
 FA is mainly beneficial in the nowcasting range, showing e.g. a significant reduction of errors in wind fields in the first 6 hours of the forecast.
 To reduce the problems of model imbalance in the nowcasting range, a new initialization formulation has been developed.
 The introduction of this so-called variational constraints (VC) method (Geijo and Escriba, 2018) has been shown to achieve a better handling of analysis increments and a faster balancing of the model.
 VC and FA together appear to act in a complementary manner to enhance model performance in the nowcasting range.
-The FA/VC codes are being upgraded for integration in the most recent Harmonie cycle.

 A good description of the 3D structure of clouds is an essential ingredient for nowcasting.
 The cloud initialization (CI) method was developed to permit a more sophisticated use of NWC SAF cloud products (cloud type, mask and microphysics) from MSG and polar satellites to adjust 3D humidity in model analyses and nowcasts (Gregow, 2017).
-The CI scheme has been shown to have a beneficial impact on cloud scores, and has become operational in MetCoOp; but it has shown weaknesses in situations of clouds at multiple levels in the atmosphere, and it has had little success in removing persistent erroneous fog from the model analysis.
-In 2021 it will be studied if the scheme can become more successful in these situations by limiting CI adaptations to a few model levels or by applying it only conditionally, in case of erroneous model clouds.
+The CI scheme has been shown to have a good impact on clouds, but causes a slight degradation in precipitation and still suffers from some spin-up.
+It will be studied whether the latter can be reduced by applying CI before, rather than after, the assimilation.